- NURS FPX 8030 Assessment 3 Critical Appraisal of Evidence-Based Literature.

 A trial of multimodal fall prevention interventions for elderly people is Level I evidence.
 A practical, cluster-randomized experiment with a focus on primary care practices was performed by Bhasin et al. (2020).
 Evidence is robust in the study.
 Although the intervention was well executed, it failed to reduce adjudicated major fall injuries by much, suggesting further research or intervention changes.
 Evidence level III comprises a scoping review of fall prevention education strategies for health professionals.
 Shaw et al. (2020) identified thirty-nine articles; however, they mentioned a lack of design principles and reporting guidelines.
 The study focuses on health professional education but has limitations that hinder the analysis of its quality.

 In the end, hospital and nursing facility fall prevention clinical practice recommendations have Level I evidence.
-Schoberer et al. (2022) support multimodal treatments backed by a number of randomized controlled studies.
+Schoberer et al. (2022) support multimodal treatments backed by some randomized controlled studies.
 Expert comments were also included to guarantee clinical applicability and quality for health professionals.
 The Johns Hopkins Nursing Evidence-Based Practice Research Evidence Appraisal Tool found that each source presents valuable fall prevention perspectives; however, their methodological strengths and limitations vary, impacting their quality scores.

 Proposed Interventions